 Working with Complex Messages

 The publishing example above showed that messages are made of a byte array payload, but it did not go much further.
-Messages in RabbitMQ Stream can actually be more sophisticated, as they comply to the AMQP 1.0 message format.
+Messages in RabbitMQ Stream can actually be more sophisticated, as they comply with the AMQP 1.0 message format.

 In a nutshell, a message in RabbitMQ Stream has the following structure: